malexsmith/3700_Assignment_1_dispersal/README.md

 library(imager);

-# This next block of code is going to plot a map of the deep-sea vent sampling sites where your copepods were collected.
+# This next block of code is going to plot a map of the deep-sea vent sampling sites where your deep-sea vent taxa were collected.
+In this case, for two species of copepod collected at two basins.

 map<-load.image("3700 genetic sampling sites.jpg")
 plot(map,axes=FALSE, main = "Deep-sea vents where copepods were sampled")

-# The next block of code goes to GenBank and downloads public sequences.
-These sequences are COI mitochondrial DNA barcodes from two species of deep-sea vent invertebrate.
+# The next block of code goes to GenBank and downloads the public DNA sequences for your two species of deep-sea vent copepod.
+These sequences are COI mitochondrial DNA barcodes.
 You can explore GenBank at https://www.ncbi.nlm.nih.gov/nucleotide/

 dispersal_sequences = read.GenBank(c("OQ693582", "OQ693581", "OQ693580", "OQ693579", "OQ693578", "OQ693577", "OQ693576", "OQ693575", "OQ693574", "OQ693573", "OQ693572", "OQ693571", "OQ693570", "OQ693569", "OQ693568", "OQ693567", "OQ693566", "OQ693565", "OQ693564", "OQ693563", "OQ693497", "OQ693478", "OQ693473", "OQ693460", "OQ693458", "OQ693457", "OQ693434", "OQ693415", "OQ693414", "OQ693413", "OQ693104", "OQ693098", "OQ693097", "OQ693096", "OQ693087", "OQ693069", "OQ693054", "OQ693049", "OQ693044", "OQ693042"))